monstredd/eos-account-create/README.md

 Support eoscdt1.8 version compilation.

-only 0.06 eos register an eos account.(depends on ram price).
+set only 0.06 eos register an eos account.(but depends on ram price,0.06 eos is enough now).